What is a cyberattack?

 KeyloggerKeyloggers are tools that record what a person types on a device.
 While there are legitimate and legal uses for keyloggers, many uses are malicious.
 In a keylogger attack, the keylogger software records every keystroke on the victim’s device and sends it to the attacker.

-MALSPAMMalicious malware (MALSPAM) delivers malware as the malicious payload via emails containing malicious content, such as virus or malware infected attachments.
+MALSPAMMalicious malware (MALSPAM) delivers malware as the malicious payload via emails containing malicious content, such as viruses or malware-infected attachments.

 A Denial-of-Service (DoS) attack is a malicious, targeted attack that floods a network with false requests in order to disrupt business operations.